|

 The latest band with atmospheric and melodic tendencies deserving of an ear from the discerning listener is Monarch.
 From Pittsburgh, the band recently signed to Northern Records where they have released their debut album.
 The band members are still in college, but one listen is all it takes to understand that good music transcends age.
 Continue

 New U2 albums are never quite what I expect them to be.
 I generally consider that a good thing.
 Every second or third release from this band seems to represent a landmark of sorts in the evolution of their sound.
 Case in point are the likes of War, Joshua Tree, Achtung Baby and All That You Can't Leave Behind all highly successful, defining entries in U2's discography.
-The steps in between include both live releases (Under a Blood Red Sky and Rattle and Hum) and less commercial, more experimental dalliances (Passengers: Original Soundtracks, Volume 1 and Pop come to mind).
-Then there are those albums where you can almost tangibly sense the band in mid-transformation albums like The Unforgettable Fire and Zooropa.
-U2's latest, How to Dismantle an Atomic Bomb, falls squarely into this last category.
 Continue

 |